lucapette/website/content/writing/building-http-endpoints-with-kafka-streams-interactive-queries.md

 }
 ```

 It works 🎉.
-Now we get data no matter which instance we ask for the word which
+Now we get data no matter which instance we hit so we could put a
-means we could put a load balancer in front of them.
+load balancer in front of them.

 Now that we know how an interactive query endpoint looks like, we can discuss
 its properties (therefore the trade-offs) of this approach.